-WHEN Dick Johnson gets behind the wheel of the new Supercars Ford Mustang GT at the Superloop Adelaide 500, it won’t be the first time the touring car icon has hopped behind the wheel of a Supercar since he retired from racing.
+WHEN Dick Johnson got behind the wheel of the Supercars Ford Mustang GT at the 2019 Superloop Adelaide 500, it wasn’t the first time the touring car icon hopped behind the wheel of a Supercar since retiring from racing.

-Johnson will pilot the Ford Performance-branded machine – the same DJR Team Penske-built chassis which did the track testing for the new model late last year – in the Mustang GT’s first official laps at a race meeting.
+Johnson piloted the Ford Performance-branded machine – the same DJR Team Penske-built chassis which did the track testing for the new model in late 2018 – in the Mustang GT’s first official laps at a race meeting.

-The five-time Supercars champion will lead a demonstration run where he will be joined by two-time Supercars champion Marcos Ambrose in a 2019-spec Mustang NASCAR, and reigning Supercars champion Scott McLaughlin in a track-prepared version of the Mustang GT road car.
+The five-time Supercars champion led demonstration runs where he was joined by two-time Supercars champion Marcos Ambrose in a 2019-spec Mustang NASCAR, and then-reigning Supercars champion Scott McLaughlin in a track-prepared version of the Mustang GT road car.

 “When I was approached with the concept, the first question I asked was ‘what’s the lap record?'” the ever-laconic 73-year-old joked.